-Years ended December 31, 2011 2010 Revenues \$ 3,073,926 \$ 3,131,069 Net income Less: net income attributable to noncontrolling interest 138,818 48,179 118,194 35,660 Net income attributable to Watsco, Inc. \$ 90,639 \$ 82,534 Diluted earnings per share for Common and Class B common stock \$2.75 \$2.54
+Years ended December 31, 2011 2010 Revenues \$3,073,926 \$3,131,069 Net income 138,818 118,194 Less: net income attributable to noncontrolling interest 48,179 35,660 Net income attributable to Watsco, Inc. \$ 90,639 \$ 82,534 Diluted earnings per share for Common and Class B common stock \$ 2.75 \$ 2.54

 This unaudited pro forma financial information is presented for informational purposes only.
 The unaudited pro forma financial information from the beginning of the periods presented until the acquisition date includes adjustments to record income taxes related to our portion of Carrier Enterprise II's income and amortization related to identified intangible assets with finite lives.
 The unaudited pro forma financial information does not include adjustments to add or remove certain corporate expenses of Carrier Enterprise II, which may not be incurred in future periods, or adjustments for depreciation or synergies that may be realized subsequent to the acquisition date.
-The unaudited pro forma financial informations would have been had we acquired our 60% controlling interest in and operated Carrier Enterprise II as of the beginning of the periods presented.
+The unaudited pro forma financial information may not necessarily reflect our future results of operations or what the results of operations would have been had we acquired our 60% controlling interest in and operated Carrier Enterprise II as of the beginning of the periods presented.